 "Physicians must recognize that violating EMTALA may lead to a number of other investigations or potential sanctions against them by state peer review organizations, state licensure boards, state health care programs, or the local Medicare intermediary.
 These may threaten a physician's ability to practice medicine or to bill government health care programs in that state."
 (3)

 The following risk management considerations may help on-call physicians minimize the risk of violating federal EMTALA rules.

-- Make sure your pager or cell phone works.
+- Make sure your cell phone or pager works.
 There may be some areas of the hospital where your cell phone cannot receive calls.
 Be aware of these areas and make alternate arrangements so you can be contacted when working in these areas.

-- The ED physician has the "final word" on what is considered an emergency medical condition, if a patient is stable, and which specialist needs to see the patient.
-(6) "Deferring to the judgment of the ED physician who has actually seen and examined the patient is a prudent risk management technique," says Holeman.
+- The ED physician has the “final word” on what is considered an EMC, if a patient is stable, and which specialist needs to see the patient.
+(3) “Deferring to the judgment of the ED physician who has actually seen and examined the patient is a prudent risk management technique,”says Babitch.